XushanLu/VSCode_tutorial/README.md

     Click `...` at the end of the toolbar and select `Export` and save it as `Python Script`.

+- You can directly debug the Jupyter cells by clicking the `˅` button right next to the `▷` button at the top-left conner of a code cell.

 ### Normal Python scripts

 - You can certainly write *.py files using VSCode.